-We are a development stage company focused on commercializing a patent portfolio for providing solutions for secure real-time communications such as instant messaging, or IM, and voice over internet protocol, or VoIP.
-These patents were acquired by our principal operating subsidiary from Science Applications International Corporation, or SAIC, a systems, solutions and technical services company based in San Diego, California.
+We are a development stage company focused on commercializing a patent portfolio for securing real-time communications over the Internet.
+These patents were acquired by our principal operating subsidiary, VirnetX, from Science Applications International Corporation, or SAIC.
+SAIC is a FORTUNE 500® scientific, engineering, and technology applications company that uses its deep domain knowledge to solve problems of vital importance to the nation and the world, in national security, energy and the environment, critical infrastructure, and health.

-In December 2007, we closed an underwritten public offering of 3,450,000 shares of our common stock, raising gross proceeds of \$13,800,000 before underwriting discounts and commissions and offering expenses.
-In connection with this offering, our common shares began trading on the American Stock Exchange under the ticker symbol "VHC."
+In December 2007, we closed an underwritten public offering of 3.45 million shares of our common stock, raising gross proceeds of \$13.8 million before underwriting discounts and commissions and offering expenses.
+In connection with the 2007 offering, our common shares began trading on the American Stock Exchange under the ticker symbol "VHC."
 Our principal business activities to date are our efforts to commercialize our patent portfolio.
-We also conduct the remaining activities of PASW, Inc., which are generally limited to the collection of royalties on certain internet-based communications by a wholly owned Japanese subsidiary of PASW pursuant to the terms of a single license agreement.
+We also conduct the remaining activities of PASW, Inc., which are generally limited to the collection of royalties on certain Internet-based communications by our wholly-owned Japanese subsidiary pursuant to the terms of a single license agreement.
 The revenue generated by this agreement is not significant.